• Skip to primary navigation

 Instructions

-2. Put your salmon pieces on the foil with the skinside down.
+1. Prepare 6 large sheets of aluminum foil.
+Cut your fillet into 6 equal-sized pieces.
+Put your salmon pieces on the foil with the skinside down.
 Season with salt, pepper, and lemon juice.
 If you have fresh lemon, you can grate some lemon zest on top with a microplein and squeeze lemon juice on top.

-3. Cut some spring onion and fresh dill on top.
+1. Cut some spring onion and fresh dill on top.
 Even scissors can be used as help.

 1. Add a tablespoon of butter on top of the salmon pieces.
 Bring the sides of the foil together and splash some dry wine on top, around 2 tbsp.

-2. Squeeze the sides of the foil to make tight packets.
+1. Squeeze the sides of the foil to make tight packets.
 Cook for 10 minutes on the grill if it is fairly hot.
-On a cooled grill you need 15-20 minutes bake time with closed lid.
+Wait a few minutes until the packets are cooler and safer to handle.
+Perfect for serving with boiled potatoes and a side salad.

 What temperature should you grill salmon?